 We’ll start with the definitions of these terms.

-‘Correction’ is defined in ISO 9001:2015, the standard that defines terms that apply to all of the ISO 9000 family of standards, Correction is defined as the action to eliminate a detected nonconformity.
+According to ISO 9001:2015, the standard that defines terms that apply to all of the ISO 9000 family of standards, Correction is defined as the action to eliminate a detected nonconformity.

 The definition includes 2 explanatory notes: 1) A correction can be made in advance of, in conjunction with or after a corrective action and 2) A correction can be, for example, rework or regrade.

 Goods dispatched to a customer were damaged in transit.
 Action to immediately replace the damaged goods is a Correction.

 What is a Corrective Action?

 ‘Corrective action’ constitutes one of the common terms and core definitions for ISO management system standards given in Annex SL of the Consolidated ISO Supplement to the ISO/IEC Directives, Part 1.
 Consequently, the definition applies throughout the ISO 9000 family of management system standards.

-ISO 9000:2015 defines Corrective action as the action to eliminate the cause of a nonconformity and to prevent recurrence
+ISO 9000:2015 defines Corrective action as the action to eliminate the cause of a nonconformity and to prevent a recurrence